pond3r/ggpo/README.md

 This repository contains the code, documentation, and sample application for the Windows version of the SDK (requires Visual Studio 2019).

 ## Licensing
 GGPO is available under The MIT License.
 This means GGPO is free for commercial and non-commercial use.
-If you are using GGPO for commercial use and would like to provide an attribution, please see our guidelines here.
+Attribution is not required, but appreciated.